 - Add all dried flowers to a tea infuser and steep in hot water for 5-10 minutes.

-- Enjoy with additional cannabis-infused honey and/or coconut milk for added effects.
+- Remove the infuser and enjoy with additional cannabis-infused honey and/or coconut milk for added effects.

 Cannabis golden milk with medicated coconut oil